seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Sleeps.
 IACHIMO comes from the trunk*

 **IACHIMO**
-The crickets sing, and man’s o’er-labour’d sense
+The crickets sing, and man's o'er-labour'd sense
 Repairs itself by rest.
 Our Tarquin thus
-Did softly press the rushes, ere he waken’d
+Did softly press the rushes, ere he waken'd
 The chastity he wounded.
 Cytherea,
 How bravely thou becomest thy bed, fresh lily,
 And whiter than the sheets!
 That I might touch!
 But kiss; one kiss!
-Rubies unparagon’d,
+Rubies unparagon'd,
-How dearly they do’t!
-‘Tis her breathing that
+How dearly they do't!
+'Tis her breathing that
-Perfumes the chamber thus: the flame o’ the taper
+Perfumes the chamber thus: the flame o' the taper
 Bows toward her, and would under-peep her lids,
 To see the enclosed lights, now canopied
 Under these windows, white and azure laced
-With blue of heaven’s own tinct.
+With blue of heaven's own tinct.
 But my design,
 To note the chamber: I will write all down:
 Such and such pictures; there the window; such
 The adornment of her bed; the arras; figures,
-Why, such and such; and the contents o’ the story.
+Why, such and such; and the contents o' the story.
 Ah, but some natural notes about her body,
 Above ten thousand meaner moveables
 Would testify, to enrich mine inventory.